Josep Martínez: Las Palmas

-Born in Alzira, Valencia, Martínez joined FC Barcelona's La Masia in July 2015, from hometown's UD Alzira.
-On 19 July 2017, after finishing his formation, he signed for UD Las Palmas and was assigned to the reserves in Segunda División B.
+Born in Alzira, Valencia, Martínez joined Barcelona's La Masia in July 2015, from his hometown's Alzira.
+On 19 July 2017, after finishing his formation, he signed for Las Palmas and was assigned to the reserves in Segunda División B.

-Martínez made his senior debut on 20 August 2017, starting in a 1–1 home draw against UD Melilla.
+Martínez made his senior debut on 20 August 2017, starting in a 1–1 home draw against Melilla.
 He finished the campaign as a starter, as his side avoided relegation.

-Martínez made his first team debut on 28 April 2019, playing the full 90 minutes of a 4–1 home routing of CD Lugo in the Segunda División championship.
+Martínez made his first team debut on 28 April 2019, playing the full 90 minutes of a 4–1 home routing of Lugo in the Segunda División championship.
 On 17 June, he was definitely promoted to the main squad.

 RB Leipzig

 On 22 January 2020, RB Leipzig reached an agreement with Las Palmas for the transfer of Martínez, effective as of 1 July.
 He agreed to a contract until 2024 with his new club.

-Loan to Genoa
+Genoa

-On 29 June 2022, Martínez was loaned to Genoa in Italy for the 2022–23 season.
+On 29 June 2022, Martínez was loaned to Genoa in Italy for the Serie B 2022–23 season.

+On 9 June 2023, since the inclusion of a "sell-out" right following the promotion to Serie A, Martínez was bought by Genoa.